 Ajwain Leaf (Hindi) /Karpooravalli/Karpuravalli (Tamil)/ Omavalli (Malayalam)/Kattumaruva (Kannada) is most probably found in Indian homes especially in many places of South India.
 This leaf has various medicinal properties, particularly its an excellent cure for cough and cold.
 It has similar flavor of oregano and hence you can find this herb in South Indian Pizzas as well.
 Adding this leaves to rasam/soup helps us to recover from wheezing and bronchitis related issues.
-My mom too have this herb plant (pics below) in her backyard and a day before we left hometown she made Pakoras/Fritters using it.
+My mom too have this herb plant (pics below) in her backyard and a day before we left hometown she made this Pakoras/Fritters using it.

 Both pictures shows the Karpuravalli plant, also she has planted Brinjal, Okra, few green leaves and Tapioca.
 Everything takes few weeks to grow up…